Apply 8 D’s of personal discipleship

 If you found this post helpful, we would be honored if you would share it.

-If you are interested in submitting soul nurturing articles or books for all of us to benefit from, please contact CIRC BLOG Admin via info@emoltem.com
+If you are interested in submitting soul-nurturing articles or books for all of us to benefit from, please contact CIRC BLOG Admin via circ.community@emoltem.com

 Thank you for reading, sharing, and being a part of CIRC BLOG!